City Rail Link: Proposed timeline

-This timeline will not be adhered to, as completion was rescheduled to 2024.

-CRL Chief Executive, Dr Sean Sweeney stated on the CRL website in late 2021 that the effects of Covid are "highly likely (to mean) there will be significant consequences for the project in terms of cost and completion" and these would become clearer late 2022 or early 2023.
+CRL Chief Executive, Dr Sean Sweeney stated on the CRL website in late 2021 that the effects of the COVID-19 pandemic are "highly likely (to mean) there will be significant consequences for the project in terms of cost and completion" and these would become clearer late 2022 or early 2023.

-In 2023, the Minister of Transport, Michael Wood, said the construction by CRL should be finished by November 2025, but the project is then handed over to Auckland Transport and KiwiRail which has CRL-related work to complete.
+In 2023, the Minister of Transport, Michael Wood, said the construction by CRL should be finished by November 2025, but the project would then be handed over to Auckland Transport and KiwiRail for CRL-related work to be completed.

-As of 2023, the City Rail Link is expected to be completed in late 2025, with passenger services operating from 2026.
+In 2023, the City Rail Link was expected to be completed in late 2025, with passenger services operating from 2026.
 In mid January 2024, Minister of Transport Simeon Brown confirmed that the National-led coalition government would continue work on the City Rail Link despite its policy of discontinuing the Auckland Light Rail project.

 In early November 2024, Transport Minister Brown and Deputy Mayor of Auckland Desley Simpson announced that Auckland's passenger rail network would be shut down between 25 December and 26 January to facilitate upgrades ahead of the City Rail Link's completion.
-Brown and Simpson also confirmed that there would be a total of 96 days in Auckland without an operational train service over the next 13 months, with closures occurring during holidays, weekends and evenings.
+Brown and Simpson also confirmed that there would be a total of 96 days in Auckland without an operational train service over the following 13 months, with closures occurring during holidays, weekends and evenings.

-On 21 February 2025, Transport Minister Chris Bishop and Mayor of Auckland Wayne Brown announced that the Government had allocated NZ$200 million of funding for the City Rail Link to removing level crossings in order to ease traffic congestion.
+On 21 February 2025, Transport Minister Chris Bishop and Mayor of Auckland Wayne Brown announced that the Government had allocated NZ$200 million of funding for the City Rail Link to remove level crossings in order to ease traffic congestion.